AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/88-subprogram_contracts.lab.rst

   * Adding item to queue adds one to queue length
   * Removing item from queue subtracts one from queue length

-* The compiler needs the :command:`-gnata` switch to enable runtime assertions
+* Use the :command:`-gnata` switch to enable runtime assertions

-  * This is added to the :ada:`Compiler` package in the GPR file
+  * To enable for a project, modify the GPR file to include

     .. code:: Ada